Top 10 DUI Defenses in Arizona

 Hire an Experienced Scottsdale DUI Attorney

 If you have been arrested for DUI, you should speak to a knowledgeable attorney to see if you have any strong defenses.
+We serve the greater-Phoenix area, including Tempe, Scottsdale, Mesa, and Goodyear.
 A strong defense may be able to get your charges lowered or dropped.

 Call Salwin Law Group PLLC today at (480) 470-6119 to schedule a consultation.